NTTLimitedRD/plumbery/README.md

 The first thing to install is Python itself, then you have to clone Apache Libcloud, and then plumbery.

+To get instructions, jump to `the full documentation of plumbery at ReadTheDocs`_

-The full project documentation can be found at https://plumbery.readthedocs.org.
+.. _`the full documentation of plumbery at ReadTheDocs`: https://plumbery.readthedocs.org